 Local boy Jacques Driscoll left Detroit for the warm, sandy beaches of San Diego.
-After several years there, he and his wife, Christina, headed home to open a restaurant, Green Dot Stables; locals are sure pleased they did.
+After several years there, he and his wife, Christina, headed home to open a restaurant, Green Dot Stables — and locals are sure pleased they did.
 The equestrian-themed restaurant and beer bar offers a wide selection of affordable burgers in miniature form.
 Of particular note are the sliders tweaked with international flavors, such as the Korean.
-This option features a thin beef patty that’s set on a soft white bun and accented with peanut butter and locally sourced kimchi (from The Brinery in nearby Ann Arbor).
+This option features a thin beef patty that’s set on a soft white bun and accented with peanut butter and kimchi from The Brinery in nearby Ann Arbor.
 The combination may sound odd, but the flavors meld together like pickle brine and whiskey.

 Go to: Green Dot Stables

 Resort food has long held the reputation of being an afterthought (aka frozen mass-produced junk).
 Like everything else in the food world, however, that notion has been changing as destination hotels up their dining game.
 One would be hard-pressed to find beef fresher than what’s served at this Colorado resort, which sources its meat from a ranch located just around the bend.
 The Grilled Black Angus Burger’s beef patty is thick and juicy with a beautiful brown crust.
 It would be great on its own, but the toppings really make this patty pop.
 Sweet-and-spicy corn-green chili chutney, smoked onion, honey mustard and sharp cheddar punch up the patty, which is served on a toasted bun.